Gov. Kemp says Georgia’s vaccine expansion could happen sooner than expected

-CHATHAM COUNTY, Ga.
-(WSAV) – Wednesday morning Gov. Brian Kemp toured the new Chatham County mass vaccination site on Gulfstream Aerospace’s campus.
+SAVANNAH, Ga.
+(WSAV) – Wednesday morning, Gov. Brian Kemp toured the new Chatham County mass vaccination site on Gulfstream Aerospace’s campus.

 Kemp said the state could expand vaccine eligibility to all adults in Georgia in a matter of days, not weeks.
 Local and state leaders who toured the site said the efforts to get more people vaccinated will continue at an accelerated pace.